 § 7.
 Reservation of admission of a place on a programme of study

-(1) Granted admission can be reserved for one year or until the next regular round of admission for the programme of study or course, provided that the programme of study or course is offered in the following year.
+(1) Granted admission can be reserved for maximum two years or until the next regular round of admission for the programme of study or course, provided that the programme of study or course is offered in the following year.

 (2) Application for reserved admission may be granted in cases of unforeseen and compelling circumstances where the applicant is unable to take the place.
 Approved circumstances include illness, pregnancy, care responsibilities, notice of military service and similar circumstances.
 No further reservation is possible.